 A routing number is a banking code in Canada that consists of 8-9 numerical digits.
 It makes it easy to identify the financial institution and branch location associated with a bank account.

-A routing number is made up of 2 components, each of which you may be more familiar with than the routing number itself:
+A routing number (sometimes referred to as an ABA routing number, in regard to the American Bankers Association) is made up of 2 components, each of which you may be more familiar with than the routing number itself:

 - The branch number (also known as a transit number).
 It consists of 5 digits and represents where your account is held (i.e., where you first opened your account).